Tornio: History

 Tornio and Haparanda have a history as twin cities, and are currently set to merge under the names TornioHaparanda and HaparandaTornio.
 A new city centre is under construction on the international border and several municipal services are shared.
 The towns also share a common golf course, situated astride the border.
 The IKEA store in Haparanda has signposting in Finnish as well as in Swedish, and all prices are signposted in two currencies.

 Sports

 Tornion Palloveikot is a bandy club which plays in the Bandyliiga and has become Finnish bandy champion several times.
 They play their home matches in Haparanda, just on the other side of the Swedish border, which was the venue for games at the 2001 Bandy World Championship.

 Tornion Pallo -47 is the main association football club in the city.

 Teemu Tainio, a football player and manager, was born in Tornio.

 Jesse Puljujärvi, an ice hockey player, lived his childhood in Tornio.

 Ville Pokka, an ice hockey player, was born and raised in Tornio.

+The Finland-Sweden border runs through the golf course at the west of the city.